 - That everyone should be able to go out to our parks, pubs and streets without fear

-How priority lead T/ACC Gary Thompson is going to deliver the safer days and night for all priority
+How the safer days and night for all priority will be delivered

 This is a brief introduction into how work is developing under ‘Safer days and nights for all’ and if you want more detail, you can find it in what we call the Delivery Plan here.

 It is my responsibility on behalf of the PCC to see that the aim of the 'Safer days and nights for all’ priority is fulfilled and that there is less crime and disorder linked to the day and night-time economies of Gloucestershire.
 We know our county is a good place to live and visit and our goal is to make it even better.
 We want nights that offer a variety of entertainment to a wide range and mix of people that does not rely on excess alcohol consumption and will also encourage people with disabilities to take part.
 We also want people to understand how safe our community actually is as anxiety about being a victim of crime can itself impair people’s lives.

 Our work links into other relevant other areas of the Police and Crime Plan and we work closely with other key partners to formulate local action plans to build confidence that Gloucestershire is a safe place